“This post may contain affiliate links. Please read my disclosure for more info.

 Maybe it was a setback so frustrating that it prompted them to take stock of things.
 Or maybe it was a spur of the moment decision, a chance encounter, or an unexpected event.

-When they were casting the latest Humphrey Bogart movie, To Have and Have Not, the producer wanted to find out more about an unknown 19-year old from New York, named Lauren Bacall.
+In 1944, when they were casting the latest Humphrey Bogart movie, To Have and Have Not, the producer wanted to find out more about an unknown 19-year old from New York, named Lauren Bacall.

 Lauren started modeling at 16, and had just made her acting debut two years earlier.
 The producer asked his secretary for some background information on Lauren, but the secretary misunderstood.
 She sent Lauren a plane ticket to come and audition for the movie.